MoJavadSh/BigBlue-Button-Extention/README.md

 1. Open the extension from the toolbar.
 2. Use the buttons to adjust speed or enable keyboard shortcuts.
 3. Control videos on supported platforms like BigBlueButton.
+4. By Enabling "Control Keys" you can now control playback by arrow keys and play/pause by space key

 ---